Greater palm springs

 Credit: Hotel Valley Ho

 To experience the next best thing to actual time travel, dive headfirst back into the swinging ‘60s with a relaxing stay at the Hotel Valley Ho.
-With its mid-mod architecture and major Rat Pack vibes, you can enjoy vast mountain views from your sleek guest suite and tap your toes to a hip DJ set by the pool every weekend (from the privacy of your own cabana).
-The property is located in Old Town Scottsdale—an area with great walkability, so you can explore all the surrounding town has to offer.
-And best of all, when you book a two-night getaway, you’ll get the third night free.
+With its mid-mod architecture and major Rat Pack vibes, you can enjoy vast mountain views from your sleek guest suite.
+The property is located in Old Town Scottsdale—an area with great walkability that allows you to explore all the surrounding town has to offer.

 5 p.m.